devmachine1/nvim-config/README.md

 # nvim-config
-My nvim config with the gruvbox, nvim-lspconfig and more.
+My nvim config with the gruvbox Theme, nvim-lspconfig and more.
 (Edited config of jdh https://github.com/jdah/dotfiles)

 NOTE: This config uses packer.
 Make sure to install it from https://github.com/wbthomason/packer.nvim.